 In April 2005, senior administrators approved an initiative from IS that all college staff, faculty and students should participate in Information Security Orientation training beginning immediately.
-We are initially targeting staff in Advancement, Finance, Records and Registration, Counseling and Health Services, and Financial Aid as these staff members will regularly deal with secure information.
+We initially targeted staff in Advancement, Finance, Records and Registration, Counseling and Health Services, and Financial Aid as these staff members regularly deal with secure information.
 Eventually everyone who uses computing resources on campus will participate in the orientation session.
-All new employees, as a part of their general introduction to the college, will go through the training as well.
+All new employees, as a part of their general introduction to the college, are attending a security training class.